Last Updated on May 31, 2026 by Elizabeth

 Planning a summer or fall escape to the East Coast, Gulf Coast or Caribbean?
-Pre-season forecasts indicate an above-average hurricane season 2025.
+Pre-season forecasts indicate an below-average to average hurricane season in 2026.

 When booking a hotel in the Atlantic region, read the fine print on cancellation policies.
 Don’t choose a nonrefundable hotel rate; you can generally cancel a hotel booking within 24 to 72 hours of your stay should the weather forecast look ominous.
 And consider buying travel insurance with hurricane coverage.

-The 2024 Atlantic hurricane season begins on June 1, and runs for a full six months, through November 30.
+The 2026 Atlantic hurricane season begins on June 1, and runs for a full six months, through November 30.
 The peak period begins in early August and runs through the end of October.
-Early pre-season forecasts indicate 2025 will have a Atlantic hurricane season that’s more active than usual.
+Early pre-season forecasts indicate 2026 will have a Atlantic hurricane season that’s less active than usual.

-AccuWeather is predicting 13 to 18 tropical storms, with seven to 10 hurricanes, including three to five major hurricanes.
+AccuWeather is predicting 11 to 16 tropical storms, with four to seven hurricanes, including two to four major hurricanes.

-Colorado State University expects 17 named storms.
-Of those, nine will become hurricanes, and at least four could become major hurricanes.
+Colorado State University expects 13 named storms.
+Of those, six will become hurricanes, with two that could become major hurricanes.

-The Weather Company is predicting 19 tropical storms, with nine hurricanes, including four major hurricanes.
+The Weather Company is predicting 12 tropical storms, with six hurricanes, including two major hurricanes.

 To put these projections in perspective, consider that an average hurricane season brings a total of 12 named tropical storms and six hurricanes, including three major hurricanes.